XCentium/SC-Plugin-Tax-Avalara/README.md

 10. Go ahead add tax code to all your products and variants.

 11. Where a product or variant does not have a tax code, a taxcode of "P000000" is assumed

+12. You can also navigate to a customer using BizToool and set Entity Use Code or Excemption Number for that customer incase the customer is an institution excempted from being taxed.

 Note:
 =====